The-OpenROAD-Project/OpenROAD-flow-scripts/docs/contrib/CI.md

     -   Target: master branch.
 -   OpenROAD-flow-scripts-Private [folder]
     -   `public_tests_small`
-        -   Description: runs fast flow tests, does not include RTLMP designs.
-            Should finish in less than one hour.
+        -   Description: runs fast flow tests that finish in less than one hour.
         -   Target: all branches that are not filed as PR.
 CI will run for PR branches on the public side after "Ready to Sync Public" workflow.
 -   OpenROAD-flow-scripts-All-Tests-Private